orsonteodoro/oiledmachine-overlay/README.md

 Information Disclosure (ID) before they happen.
 Only a few vulnerabilities will be blocked on the top 50 vulnerabilities per month ranking.

-The not safe for production sanitizers will default opt-out since the design has issues.
-This is to follow recommendations to prevent worst case unintended consequences scenario which may lead to information disclosure.
+The not safe for production sanitizers will default to opt-in in this overlay to decrease the attacker capabilties.
+Users can choose to opt-out and follow upstream opt-out performance-first security posture.
 However, there are trade-offs between several classes of exploits versus information disclosure.
 Many of the sanitizers mitigate a combination of CE, PE, DoS, DT, ID during runtime but have a possible unintended ID tradeoff.
 Users can opt-in by additional per-package USE flags.
 This opt-in/opt-out is a Faustian bargain.
 If you opt-in, you lose.
 If you opt-out, you lose.
 For opt-out, you accept many vulnerabilities + performance increase.
 For opt-in, you accept 1 unintended vulnerability possibility + performance penalty.